DrRoad/short-term-forecasting/docs/Regions.md

 ### Transmission system operators and interconnections

-The power exchanges that operate in the North Sea region are EPEX SPOT (Belgium, France, Germany, Netherlands, United Kingdom) and Nord Pool (Denmark, Norway, Sweden, United Kingdom) [Over16], [See ND], [EPEXND].
+The power exchanges that operate in the North Sea region are EPEX SPOT (Belgium, France, Germany, Netherlands, United Kingdom) and Nord Pool (Denmark, Norway, Sweden, United Kingdom) [Over16], [SeeMND], [EPEXND].
 The day-ahead market takes place generally as an hourly auction 24 hours prior to dispatch [Over16].
 The intra-day market has continuous trading and will operate until two hours and up to five minutes before dispatch [Over16].
 The North Sea region consists of multiple TSOs, cross-border interconnections and bidding zones, as listed in the table below.

 Table: TSOs and cross-border interconnections in the North Sea region.
 Data: European Network of Transmission System Operators for Electricity [ENTSND], [RegiND].